PoCInnovation/Workshops/software/02.Go/README.md

 > Look at the example in the code and at this [article](https://dev.to/karankumarshreds/middlewares-in-go-41j) 😉

-> :bulb: You can make this middleware global to all routes rather than calling it manually on each and every route you create
+> 💡 You can make this middleware global to all routes rather than calling it manually on each and every route you create

 <details>
   <summary>See how to request with postman :satellite:</summary>